jeffpar/pcjs/software/pcx86/util/microsoft/unfiled/index.md

 ---

-Versions of *all* the utilities on the [MS Unfiled Utilities](#directory-of-ms-unfiled-utilities) diskette can be found on other disks in the collection, such as:
+Versions of *all* the utilities on the [MS Unfiled Utilities](#directory-of-ms-unfiled-utilities) diskette can be found on other disks in the PCjs collection, such as:

   - [IBM Macro Assembler 1.00](/software/pcx86/lang/ibm/masm/1.00/)
   - [IBM Macro Assembler 2.00](/software/pcx86/lang/ibm/masm/2.00/)